Bright-Shard/boml/README.md

   - [ ] Inline Table
   - [ ] Array of Tables
   - [ ] Array of Inline Tables (future)

+# Quirks

+Basic strings with escapes are copied to some extent, because the escapes require modifying the strings themeslves, which requires a new string.
+To show this, the `Value::BasicString` type stores a `String`, while `Value::LiteralString` stores a `&str`.

+To avoid copying them, basic strings that don't contain escapes are stored as literal strings - eg, they're stored as `Value::LiteralString` instead of `Value::BasicString`, even if they're technically basic strings..

 # Whatsitstandfor